 As part of the project, we developed the equations necessary to perform the required function.
 The microprocessor performs the calculations.
 Since this application requires an analog output, the microprocessor converts the result to a duty-cycle-modulated output.
 The resulting pulse stream is filtered and fed to analog circuitry which produces 4/20mA, 0/5V or 0/10Vdc.
 For other applications, of course, the output could be purely digital.

 Best accuracy requires that the finished product be calibrated together with its mating sensors.
 We developed a computer program using Visual Basic to do this.
 During factory calibration the sensors are placed under known conditions.
 The PIC program measures them and sends their readings to the computer, which calculates and returns calibration constants.
 After calibration the system is ready for continuous industrial measurement applications.

 Tests have shown excellent results which, our client believes, are a step above product currently on the market.
-The digital signal conditioner was at first manufactured by JH Technology, Inc. as a custom product for their OEM customer but the customer has since bought the rights to the design and has the the electronics assembled by a contract manufacturer.
+Our client, who manufactures the sensors, now owns the rights to the design and has the the electronics assembled by a contract manufacturer.